-More detailed work is required to establish the nature of any connection between the East Midlands Hub Station and Long Eaton, via Midland Street.
-This further work should consider all options for connecting Toton to the existing highway network at Long Eaton. with a through-route to the East Midlands Hub Station designed to be unattractive to through-traffic.
+3.55 More detailed work is required to establish the nature of any connection between the sites and Long Eaton, via Midland Street.
+This further work should consider all options for connecting Toton to the existing highway network at Long Eaton.
 Design measures could include reduced speed and priority given to the NET.
 It is also recognised that Long Eaton Green is considered a pinch point on the local highway network; all options should consider the implications of the proposals for this junction and any mitigation measures that may be required.